Naval Aircraft Factory Giant Boat: Design

 Richardson initially called for a conservative design approach and an aircraft that was no larger than necessary; however, the aircraft's proposed maximum takeoff weight of 70000 lb was exceptionally large by the standards of the time, far exceeding the Curtiss NC and the company's 1919 proposal.
 The fuselage was of conventional wooden construction, while the wings were to use high-strength steel spars and duralumin ribs, a novel innovation at the time.
 To allow engines to be disengaged and serviced in flight, project engineers proposed using multiple engines to drive common propellers via driveshafts and couplings, an arrangement that has proven generally impractical and unsuccessful even decades afterwards.
 The aircraft would have a triplane configuration, with nine 400 hp Liberty V-1649 engines housed in three triple-engine nacelles mounted on the middle wing, driving huge 18 ft tractor propellers.
+The nacelles were designed by the Gallaudet Aircraft Company and were called the Gallaudet Multiple Drive; when tested it was claimed to have "worked out to our complete satisfaction".